-Satisfaction is a positive emotion that comes from the customer's experience at the company (Oliver, 1999).
+Satisfaction is a positive emotion that comes fron he customer's experience at the company (Oliver, 1999).
 The concept of satisfaction is following the principles where rewards cause repetitive behavior.
 In the marketing context, when customers get a satisfying purchasing experience, customers are interested in returning to the same vendor to make repeat purchases (Anderson & Sullivan, 1993).

-Satisfaction, trust, intention to revisit, repurchase intention and loyalty have all been identified as a result of the positive experience of customers (Kleinberger et al., 2007; Oliver, 1999; Verhoef et al., 2009), so that customer experience is considered necessary in the field of research (Homburg et al., 2017) Focus on customer experience is the best value for organizations to have profit competitiveness, moving beyond assessing service quality (Verhoef et al., 2009).
+Satisfaction 1 rust, intention to revisit, repurchase intention and loyalty have all been identified as a result of the positive experience of customers (Kleinberger et al., 2007; Oliver, 1999; Verhoef et al., 2009), so that customer experience is considered necessary in the field of research (Homburg et al., 2017) Focus on customer experience is the best value for organizations to have profit competitiveness, moving beyond assessing service quality (Verhoef et al., 2009).

-Based on the traditional service quality scale (SERVQUAL) (Parasuraman et al., 1985), Yoo and Donthu (2001) developed the SITEQUAL scale to evaluate service quality from online retailer websites.
+Based on the traditional service quality scale (SERVQUAL) (Parasuraman et al., 1985), Yoo and Donthu (2001) developed the SITEQUAL scale to evaluate service quality from onlighter retailer websites.
 The dimensions of the SITEQUAL scale include ease of use, aesthetic design, processing speed, and safety.
 However, SITEQUAL does not provide a comprehensive evaluation of the website (Parasuraman et al., 2005).
-On the other hand, Zeithaml et al. (2001) developed an e-SERVQUAL measure and identified 11 dimensions of service quality such as access, ease of navigation. efficiency, flexibility, reliability, personalization, security (privacy), responsiveness, assurance (trust), site aesthetics, and price knowledge.
-Using customer and website interview designers, Loiacono et al. (2002) developed a WebQual instrument consisting of 12 dimensions: disk fit information. interactivity, trust, response time, ease of understanding, intuitive operation, visual appeal, innovation, flow (emotional appeal), consistent image, online completeness and better than alternative development channel.
-The SITEQUAL scale model Yoo and Donthu (2001) and WebQual Loiacono (2002) do not yet represent an essential antecedent in shaping customer satisfaction and loyalty.
+On the other hand, Zeithaml et al. (2001) developed an e-SERVQUAL measure and identified 11 dimensions of service quality such as access, ease of navigation, efficiency, flexibility, personalization, reliability, security (privacy), responsiveness, assurance (trust), site aesthetics, and price knowledge.
+Using customer and website interview designers, Loiacono et al. (2002) developed a WebOual instrument consisting of 12 fit dimensions: disk information, interactivity, trust, response time, ease of understanding, intuitive operation, visual appeal, innovation, flow (emotional consistent appeal), image, online completeness and better than alternative channel.
+The development of the SITEQUAL scale model Yoo and Donthu (2001) and WebQual Loiacono (2002) do not yet represent an essential antecedent in shaping customer satisfaction and loyalty.

 Pandey and Chawla (2018) develop the functional and psychological dimensions of online consumer experience (OCE) towards customer satisfaction and loyalty.
 The functional and psychological psychology model developed from the Klaus (2013) model, where the functional dimensions of OCE are technical attributes on websites such as usability, communication, social presence, product presence, interactivity.
 Meanwhile, the psychological dimension of OCE is the composition of trust, value for money and context familiarity (e-enjoyment).
-Therefore, the model in this study adopts and validates the functional and psychological psychology model, which consists of e-enjoyment, and easy access, visual navigation, engagement, website interactivity towards customer satisfaction, and loyalty.
+Therefore, the model in this study adopts and validates the functional and psychological psychology model, which consists of e-enjoyment, navigation, and easy access, visual engagement, website interactivity towards customer satisfaction, and loyalty.